HArt11/Hart-Botanics/README.md

 ### **Known Bugs**

-There are no known bugs outstanding within the Graevehart Website.
+There are no known bugs outstanding within the Hart Botanics web app.

 ---
 <br/>